DC Universe (franchise): DC Extended Universe

-Warner Bros.
-Pictures was deemed to be "lagg[ing] behind" rival company Marvel Studios and their shared universe of superheroes, the Marvel Cinematic Universe (MCU), by late 2012.
+By late 2012, Warner Bros.
+Pictures was deemed to be "lagg[ing] behind" rival company Marvel Studios and their shared universe of superheroes, the Marvel Cinematic Universe (MCU).
 Warner Bros. began planning for Man of Steel (2013), based on the DC Comics character Superman, to start their own shared universe, which became known as the "DC Extended Universe" (DCEU).
 They announced a full slate of DC films in October 2014.
 Man of Steel director Zack Snyder was set to return for Batman v Superman: Dawn of Justice (2016) and Justice League (2017), with spin-off films planned for the Justice League members and other DC characters.
+Snyder was involved in creating the style and projects for the new DC brand, which at that point had films scheduled through 2020.

 "The history of DC is pretty messed up.
 There is the Arrowverse.
 There is the DCEU which then split and became the Joss Whedon Justice League at one point, became the Snyder-verse at the other point.
 There was Superman & Lois, there's the Reeves-verse… we came in and did The Suicide Squad] and that became Peacemaker and all of a sudden Bat-Mite is a real guy… No one was minding the mint, they were just giving away IP like they were party favors to any creators that smiled at them."